 Kitchen desk design is now commonplace when designing a new kitchen.
 Families find this area is integral to the smooth running of family life.
 A place to use a laptop, re-charge media devices and generally plan the week ahead.
 This one sits seamlessly next to the refrigerator – how times are changing!

 For those of you who love to have a TV in the kitchen, this space offers you everything.
 A wall mounted TV and small technology nook in one space is perfect for the modern day family.
+You can watch MasterChef while you cook dinner!

 I would love to hear your ideas about how to get organised and whether you like the idea of a media nook or not.
 Do you like them on show or behind closed doors?
-As part of the kitchen, the hub of the home, or in different area?
+As part of the kitchen, the hub of the home, or in a different area?
 Leave a comment for me below!